marcopiraccini/sd-swim/README.md

 a containerized process cannot know the HOST IP automatically.

 ## Notes
-Not yet implemented / supported:
+Not yet implemented / possible improvements:
 - No control on message size
 - Random failure detection (instead using round-robin + random reordering on completing the traversal)
 - Updates are sent using a FIFO queue (instead of preferring element gossiped fewer times)